AllAboutCircuits/C-BISCUIT/articles/00_intro-article.md

 A ready-made robot chassis kit

 Other components will be detailed in subsequent tutorials.
 The following section will hold the articles.
 Bookmark this page and check back regularly for updates.

+## The Right Tools for the Job

+Along the way, we'll mention in articles tied to particular subsystems any special tools needed to complete the section.
+That being said, there are some things that you'll need for the build, and some that are not required but you may find useful.
+Both are listed below:

+### Essentials

+- Digital multimeter
+- Basic screwdriver kit or multi-tool
+- Wire cutters/strippers
+- A flat desk or other workspace

+### Nice-to-Have's

+- An oscilloscope
+- Zip ties
+- Extra wiring and USB cables

 ## Project Articles
 None yet.
 Stay tuned!